arrys/rsio/docs/gettingStarted/tutorials/workflows/workflow_single_platform.rst

    .. code-block:: bash

-        python -m rpio package --check
+        python -m rsio package --check

-   Alternatively, checking the package can also be done using the `rpio` command-line tool.
+   Alternatively, checking the package can also be done using the `rsio` command-line tool.

    .. code-block:: bash

-     rpio-cli package --check
+     rsio-cli package --check

 Here's what each argument in the command does: